HumanVid: Demystifying Training Data for Camera-controllable Human Image Animation: Dataset

 \subsubsection{Character Creation}

-We create two types of characters for animating images in the diverse domains: (1) Human-like characters from SMPL-X~\cite{DBLP:conf/cvpr/PavlakosCGBOTB19} meshes and clothing.
-(2) Anime characters from user-uploaded assets. {Diverse body shapes and skin textures, 3D clothing and textures are considered for highly varied human representation.}
+We create two types of characters in the diverse domains: (1) Human-like characters from SMPL-X~\cite{DBLP:conf/cvpr/PavlakosCGBOTB19} meshes and clothing.
+(2) Anime characters from user-uploaded assets.
+Diverse body shapes and skin textures, 3D clothing and textures are considered for highly varied human representation.

-\figASSET \figUE {\bf Body shapes and skin tone.} For human-like characters, we sample body shapes from a diverse set of 271 body shapes with different BMI collected from the ARGOA~\cite{DBLP:conf/cvpr/PatelHTHTB21} and CAESAR~\cite{robinette2002civilian} datasets following Bedlam~\cite{bedlam}.
-To reduce the gender and ethnicity bias, we use 50 female and 50 male commercial skin albedo textures collected from Meshcapade~\cite{meshcapade} with a resolution of 4096 $\times$ 4096, spanning over seven ethnic groups.
+\figUE {\bf Body shapes and skin tone.} For human-like characters, we sample body shapes from a diverse set of 271 body shapes with different BMI collected from the ARGOA~\cite{DBLP:conf/cvpr/PatelHTHTB21} and CAESAR~\cite{robinette2002civilian} datasets following Bedlam~\cite{bedlam}.
+To reduce the gender and ethnicity bias, we use 50 female and 50 male commercial high-resolution skin albedo textures from Meshcapade~\cite{meshcapade} with seven ethnic groups.

 {\bf 3D Clothing and textures.} To generate realistic human videos, it's crucial to have 3D clothing motions that are physically plausible and consistent with human body movements.
 For instance, the LSMPL-X representation from Synbody \cite{DBLP:conf/iccv/YangCML0XWQW0W023} adds a clothing layer to SMPL-X \cite{DBLP:conf/cvpr/PavlakosCGBOTB19}, but lacks realistic physics simulation for clothing motion, leading to unnatural movements in loose-fitting clothes like dresses.
 We collect 111 unique outfits, including T-shirts, sweaters, coats, jeans and skirts from Bedlam~\cite{bedlam} dataset, and use commercial simulation software~\cite{clo} to obtain realistic clothing deformations.
-On top of realistic meshes of human mesh and clothing from physics simulation, 1691 unique clothing textures are used for diverse clothing appearances.
+On top of realistic meshes of human mesh and clothing from physics simulation, 1,691 unique clothing textures are used for diverse clothing appearances.
 We shows examples of clothed SMPL-X characters in Fig.~\ref{fig:ue}.

-{\bf Anime characters. } To enhance the diversity of characters in our synthetic data, we focused on VRoidHub~\cite{VRoidHub}, a platform designed for sharing and showcasing 3D character models.
+{\bf Anime characters. } To enhance the diversity of characters in our synthetic data, we focused on VRoidHub~\cite{VRoidHub}, a platform designed for sharing 3D character models.
 Creators on VRoidHub have uploaded a vast array of intricate 3D character models, featuring diverse appearances, clothing styles, and hairstyles.
-From this rich repository, we manually selected 2,387 characters for further rendering.
+From this rich repository, we manually selected 10K characters for rendering.